ROWAN UNIVERSITY TERMS AND DEFINITIONS

 Department responsible to the executive management for administering the information security functions within the University.
 The ISO is the Rowan University internal and external point of contact for all information security matters.

 Consists of one or more components (e.g., application, database, network, or web) that is hosted in a University campus facility, and which may provide network services, storage services, decision support services, or transaction services to one or more business units.
+This includes but is not limited to approved, supported, unsupported, or baselined hardware, network, software or applications.

 Information Technology Infrastructure Library (ITIL)